tpoisot/DataSharingPaper/DataSharing-MS.md

 hard-drive of a scientist or in a well-maintained repository only differs in the fact that the later solution comes with a DOI.
 We think that the process or making data available should be called in a way which reflects its
-objectives: *data sharing*.
+objective: *data sharing*.
 We have the technology in place to give data a second life, in which the scientific community can appropriate them, recognize the paternity of those who generated them, and acknowledge this through citations.
 Data are all we care about.
-They make our papers possible.
+They make science possible.
 They bring answers to our questions, and much better, questions to our answers.
 After serving us so well, they deserve better than to be *archived*.